kenny-zetaris/Documentation/Platform-VM/01registration-process.rst

 Authorize
 --------------

-You will receive a activate response email from Zetaris which will contain your authorize code as a text string in the body of the email.
+You will receive an activation response email from Zetaris which will contain your authorize code as a text string in the body of the email.

  * Copy the authorize code from the response email
  * Follow the ``Authorize this product`` link to display the authorize page shown below.